New Year's Resolution Ideas for Every Enneagram Type + What You Need to Succeed

 Type Four: Embrace Routine

 Fours need a little help to bring organization to their creative minds and go-with-the-flow daily life.
-Enter the Passion Planner, which not only helps create structure by breaking up the day into 30-minute increments but also guides you along with a road map for creating goals to keep your passions front and center.
+Enter the Day Designer, which not only helps create structure by breaking up the day into hour increments but also guides you along with a road map for creating goals to keep your passions front and center.

 Type Five: Get Active